jacobjablonski/cebd1260_assignment_2/README.md

 The initial problem with my data set was that, although it was featured on Kaggle and contained about 2.2 gb of information; the only way to access was via GoogleBigQuery or via a Kaggle kernel.
 This was an interesting experience as I never had used big query before.
 After many failed attempts to access the cluster, I never did manage to access the data set.
 Although I did find out what Kaggle kernels are, and that will definitely be of interest for future projects.

 My method of upload and extraction initially began with attempting to upload the data set to amazon s3 services.
-Another road block occurred, in that I could not successfully access the bucket with the jupyter notebook so I decided the store the file locally to elevate further headaches.
+Another road block occurred, in that I could not successfully access the bucket with the jupyter notebook so I decided the store the file locally to eleviate further headaches.

 ## Problem